MaenoRyuko/AndroidAdvancePush/readme.md

-・Did this hands-on seminar deepen your understanding of mobile backend? (five step evaluation) ・How difficult was this hands-on seminar? (five step evaluation) ・Whitch features of mobile backend can actually help your actual work.
+・Did this hands-on seminar deepen your understanding of mobile backend? (five step evaluation) ・How difficult was this hands-on seminar? (five step evaluation) ・Which features of mobile backend can actually help your actual work.
 (Multiple Selection) ・Reduce the development effort
 　・Reduce the number of man-hours
 　・There are plenty of samples.